miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 did before to get this far, but this time it's going to be purposed around delivery-production... which means making a Jupyter Notebook "port" easy, which means some mental framework to promote you simulating that codeblock-by-codeblock execution model of Notebooks.

+## Understanding HTMX: Simplifying Input/Output Event Handling

 Of course!
 It's not so complicated.
 Just flex your HTMX-muscles more deliberately.
 Identify, isolate, give cool nicnkames to, and then figlet-lebels to, your favorite most magical bits of enabling mysteries.
 Well, currently mysteries but soon to be demystified bailing blocks.
 It's just chaining-up I/O events with the occasional side-effects like reading or writing to databases and downloading and saving files.

+## NixOS Becomes A Platform Agnostic Approach To Computing

+To be on Linux these days... testing on macOS as I go along.
+All the cool kids are on Macs, and all the rest will be forced to do a Windows 11 update in about a year.
+So embrace all platforms, mainstream and elite.
+Speak to them no matter what computing platform they're on, and speak to them from NixOS.
+Go back on YouTube.
+Share again, share again jiggity jig!
+I got the demonetization warning form Google.
+This NixOS/nix, FastHTML, Ollama union into... what?

+## Chip Off The Old Core: A NixOS Web App Builder

+It's a web app chipped as flakes off the core.
+Connect all the dots of this project in one easy installer.
+I will work from NixOS as my daily use core stone from which I chip off (from Chip O'Theseus) new `flake.nix`'s, haha!
+IaC subsystems carried around with git repos.
+Who cares if it's actually Linux there if you're on Mac or Windows?
+It's similar to  how Electron aps like VSCode or Slack work, but without NodeJS and not trying to hide that it's a webserver.
+From a user's perspective, it just means you start it through the terminal and the app comes up through the browser.

+## Extracting Patterns for Customizable Workflow Development

+Okay, it's time to move onto the next article.
+I do know what to do now.
+I need to extract the patterns that let me piece together a Jupyter Notebook-like workflow with new plugins to this system.
+A few other items...

+- If the model is actually slow, stream their output for real without simulating it with the typing effect
+- Wire up the rest of the CRUD statements
+- Inject different system prompts here and there based on menu choices
+- Make an upload app that lets you do rudimentary file management so the training docs have a place to live (and be known by the AI).